UltraEngine/Documentation/CPP/Entity_GetVelocity.md

 # Entity::GetVelocity

-This method retrieves the entity velocity, in global or local space.
+This method retrieves the entity velocity after the previous physics update, in global or local space.

 ## Syntax